microsoft/acceleratoRs/CreditRiskPrediction/README.md

 ## Operationalization

 An **R model based web service for credit risk prediction** is published and consumed by using the `mrsdeploy` package that ships with Microsoft R Client and R Server 9.1.

+## Application Development

+A **Credit Risk Application through REST API** is developed by integrating the published web service with a shiny framework.